+Sometimes when this earthly world gets us down, it’s good to remember that there is more than our everyday grind — or our everyday bananas Senate hearing, as it were.
 Krista Tippett, creator of On Being and convener of the American conversation on spirituality, sits down with Amy and Rebecca to dig into the Big Questions: How does religion connect the soul to the body?
 What does it mean to live a spiritual life?
-How is humor a signal of spiritual depth?
-Where do we find joy?
 How do our roots inform our future growth?
 Also, what does it mean for your identity when your curly hair turns straight?
 (Seriously.)
 For more on Krista and her spiritual practice, check out mashupamericans.com.

 Hillary Frank of The Longest Shortest Time.
 Jonathan Menjivar of This American Life.
 You know their voices.
 You love their work.
 But did you know they are ALSO mash-up married?
 Hillary, a Russian-Jewish-American Mash-Up, and Jonathan, a Mexican-Salvadoran-American Mash-Up, joined Rebecca and Amy in the studio for their first-ever interview as a couple.
 We talked parenting, chanclas, Gael Garcia Bernal, latkes, and what it feels like when your insides don’t match your outside.
 Mash-Up HQ: Where America Goes For Therapy.